jimCresswell/moving-crud/feature-backlog.md

 # Speculative feature backlog

+* Make the "fragile" selector a tick box.
+* Facility to attach a photo to the item
+  * Option to show photo in manifest.
 * Multiple user support.
 * Selectable weight unit for item.
 * Track state of item as it's packed, e.g. 'unpacked', 'packed', 'on vehicle', 'delivered'